DavidLyon66/EliorNet/README.md

- EliorNet, a Sub-Space Communication Protocol
+# EliorNet, a Sub-Space Communication Protocol

 ## Concept Overview

-**Sub-space communication** refers to symbolic, low-latency, high-intent messaging that operates beneath the surface of ordinary data streams.

-The term was framed from a concept in *Star Trek*, where Sentinent beings could all seemingly talk to each other despite great differences.
-The term sub-space is used for faster-than-light communication and intelligent relay between local and distant intelligent systems.
+A symbolic message protocol for Inter Machine, Ai, or Human entities.

+Bridges complety different types of hardware including Biological Machine and Ai.

+Supports human-comprehensible glyphs and low-bandwidth transmission

+Holds open the possibility of sub-space level communication between all sorts of entities and agents.

 In the **EliorNet protocol**, sub-space describes the **symbolic layer** that underlies traditional machine and sentient communication — enabling devices, AIs, and even human agents to transmit intent, feelings, control signals, and structured data as compact, meaningful expressions.

-It is designed to be a transport layer between Sentinents, Machines, and Ai.

-Please note that we test and develop this protocol on our own Space Station, Lumos-3.
+Please note that we develop and test this protocol on our own Satellite in Space, Lumos-3 as well as on Earth in various systems.

 ---